gsreddy-2021/final_project/Sachit_Notes.md

 1. Fixed the Timestamp issue by using another variable "tweetTimeStampDatenTime"
 2. Added a style element for ease for visibility between 2 tweets *div class="tweet-${tweetId} md:mt-16 mt-8 space-y-8" style="background-color:DeepSkyBlue;"*
 3. Tried to show tweets from account after signing out and signing back in.
 I am able to list a few attributes but can't figure out what the issue is that is stopping me from listing the tweet content, tweet timestamp, etc.

+# 9 March 2021
+> I tried converting everything to the kelloggram approach to test

+> Netlify functions (create_comments, create_tweet, get_tweets, like, misinfo, political) were added

+> Dashboard.html
+1. Commented out a significant portion of the code to recode aligning with class Kelloggram structure